Run in Google Colab

 ]

-# Wrap our function with SimpleGetItem to specify which fields to cache
+# Wrap with SimpleGetItem to specify field names, then enable vectorize mode

 get_item_wrapper = SimpleGetItem(get_item_cached, fields_of_interest)